 - How to scale your digital ad agency

-Let’s start with a simple explanation before we dig in – a Facebook ad agency is a digital marketing agency that drives sales or reaches other business goals for its clients by leveraging Facebook’s HUGE reach.
+Let’s start with a simple explanation before we really dig in.
+A Facebook ad agency is a digital marketing agency that drives sales or reaches other business goals for its clients by leveraging Facebook’s HUGE reach.

-Each of those niches is going to have a different kind of ad system that works well — you can’t sell gym memberships in the same way you sell books.
-Therefore, it’s recommended that you “niche down.”
+Each of these niches will have a different kind of ad system that works well.
+Ultimately, you can’t sell gym memberships in the same way you sell books.
+Therefore, it’s recommended you “niche down.”

-While you’re waiting to read more about finding clients, start marinating on what kinds of clients would you like to work with.
-Is there a service, field, product that you know a lot about already?
-Or, are you just particularly interested in working with certain clients?
+Start thinking about what kinds of clients you would like to work with.
+Is there a service, field, or product you know a lot about already?
+Or, are you particularly interested in working with certain clients?

 The way you start creating your ads is by finding out what your client’s goals are.
-And these objectives will help you with the development and targeting phases of your ad campaigns.
+These objectives will help you with the development and targeting phases of your ad campaigns.

 Here are the different objectives you might be aiming for:

-- Brand awareness: This is when you use a very strategic approach to getting a specific message out about a company, service, etc.
+- Brand awareness: This is when you use a strategic approach to get a specific message out about a company, service, etc.

 - Reach: This is trying to show your brand to lots of different people.

-- Traffic: In this objective, you are trying to move people towards clicking on ads and landing on a client’s website.
-Traffic objectives work well if you have an offer and something specific you want people to do on your client’s website, like sign up for an email list.
+- Traffic: With this objective, you are trying to get people to click on ads and land on a client’s website.
+Traffic objectives work well if you have an offer and something specific you want people to do on your client’s website, like signing up for an email list.

-- Engagement: Here, you are working hard to get likes, comments, and shares — you’re not worried about sales.
+- Engagement: Here, you are trying to get likes, comments, and shares as opposed to sales.

-- Video views: Pretty self-explanatory as this objective is to get more people to watch a video.
+- Video views: This is pretty self-explanatory as this objective is to get more people to watch a video.

-- Conversions: These ads are making big moves to get clients to make a purchase.
+- Conversions: These ads are trying to get clients to make a purchase.

-A couple of things you need with any objective are quality images and compelling copy — your client’s ads need to stand out in order to be successful.
+A couple of things you need with any objective are quality images and compelling copy.
+Your client’s ads need to stand out in order to be successful.

-The second part of this section is targeting your client’s ads for them.
-That’s defined as finding the right people to show your client’s ads to.
+The second key to success is targeting your client’s ads for them.
+This is defined as finding the right people to show your client’s ads to.

-- Location: May matter less for online clients, but super important for restaurants, salons, gyms, etc.
+- Location: This may matter less for online clients, but it is super important for restaurants, salons, gyms, etc.

-- Gender: I am all for breaking gender norms, but often choosing male or female will apply to running ads.
+- Gender: I am all for breaking gender norms, but choosing male or female often applies to running ads.

-- More targeting options: These are really cool and can nail down your client’s target audience even more with options like used apps, liked pages, the types of ads they click on, etc. But, be careful here so you’re not wasting your client’s money with an ad campaign that is too narrow.
+- More targeting options: These are really cool and can nail down your client’s target audience even more with options like used apps, liked pages, the types of ads they click on, etc. But, be careful not to waste your client’s money with an ad campaign that is too narrow.

 Once you’ve developed an ad and know who you’re targeting, it’s time to start running the ads.
 Most people who start a Facebook ad agency are going to need to do a little testing before landing on the perfect ad.

-So, keep an eye on how the ad is doing.
-If your ad isn’t working, make a change (just one at a time) and see if that does the trick.
+Keep an eye on how the ad is doing.
+If your ad isn’t working, make a change (just one at a time) and see if it makes a difference.

-While I know all of that sounds like a lot of work, most digital marketers spend anywhere from 3-7 hours a week per client.
+While I know all of this sounds like a lot of work, most digital marketers spend anywhere from three to seven hours a week on each client.

 Business owners understand the value of their time, and finding someone to run their Facebook ads allows them to focus on things they are better suited to do.

-Now, what kinds of small businesses?
-Here are just a few ideas…
+Now, what kinds of small businesses can you work with?
+Here are just a few ideas:

 What you charge your customers is a little dependent on the value of customers and conversions you’re bringing in.
-But it’s safe to say that one client is worth between $1,000-$1,500 a month.
+However, it’s safe to say one client is worth between $1,000-$1,500 a month.

-Because each client only takes around 3-7 hours of work a week (ads basically run on autopilot once you’ve created the ads and do any retargeting) it’s very possible to run ads for more than one client at a time.
+Because each client only takes around 3-7 hours of work a week (ads basically run on autopilot once you’ve created them and finished any retargeting), it’s possible to run ads for more than one client at a time.

 Read more at How to Make Money on Facebook: 5 Fairly Easy Ways

-If that last section got you thinking a little harder about learning how to start a Facebook ad agency, good!
+If the last section got you thinking a little harder about learning how to start a Facebook ad agency, that’s good!

 Learning how to use the Facebook ad platform is honestly one of the most useful things you should do.
 This will involve learning about two very important things: